Be Smart about Using Your Income Tax Return to File for Bankruptcy

 If you plan ahead properly, you should be able to keep your tax refund or use the money for bankruptcy or other expenses.
 Before filing, make sure that you either:

-- why you need to keep the money.
+- Detail why you need to keep the money

 Examples of situations in which you may excuse a tax refund:

-Keep all documentation of how you spent the money.
-If you include the money in your bankruptcy plan you will have to show the court you have a compelling reason to do so.
+To protect yourself and your bankruptcy filing, you should keep all documentation that pertains to how you spent the money.
+If you include the money in your bankruptcy plan, you will have to show the court you have a compelling reason to do so.

 - File your taxes on time each year.